-You may have seen recent media reports about a scientific study suggesting that carnitine could be linked to heart disease.
-Carnitine – found in red meat, poultry, and fish and also available as a dietary supplement – is an amino acid that, unlike most amino acids, is not used in the body to make proteins.
-Instead, carnitine increases fat burning and improves energy metabolism.
+You may have seen media reports about a scientific study suggesting that carnitine could be linked to heart disease.
+Carnitine – found naturally in red meat, poultry, and fish (and also available as a dietary supplement) – is an amino acid.
+Unlike most amino acids, carnitine is not used in the body to make proteins.
+Instead, carnitine is used to transport fat inside a cell to allow fat burning and energy metabolism.

 The scientific study found that high plasma levels of carnitine in human subjects are associated with an increased risk of cardiovascular disease, including heart attacks and strokes.
-Furthermore, in a mouse model, increased levels of carnitine seemed to be a factor promoting atherosclerosis, the underlying cause of cardiovascular disease.
+Furthermore, when they used a mouse model, increasing the level of carnitine they ate seemed to promote atherosclerosis, one of the underlying causes of cardiovascular disease.

-In addition, the study found that gut bacteria are converting carnitine into a substance called trimethylamine oxide (TMAO), which is absorbed into the body and seems to be causing the increased heart disease risk.
-In a related study published just a few days ago, the same authors reported that lecithin, abundant in meat and egg yolk, and choline, an essential nutrient available as a dietary supplement, also can give rise to TMAO in the body after conversion by intestinal bacteria.
+The authors of the study found carnitine isn’t the bad guy here, at least not directly.
+Gut bacteria can convert carnitine into a substance called trimethylamine oxide (TMAO), which is absorbed into the body.
+The level of TMAO seems to be what is causing the increased risk for heart disease.
+In a related study, the same authors reported that lecithin and choline, two nutrients abundant in meat and egg yolk, also can give rise to TMAO in the body after conversion by intestinal bacteria.

 Both studies were published in prestigious scientific journals, and the principal investigator and senior author, Dr. Stanley Hazen, is a highly respected, first-rate scientist.

 Yet my reaction to the carnitine study is that it is intriguing and novel but far from definitive.
 To call carnitine a culprit in heart disease in humans, as the press labeled it, is premature.
 I still believe the main culprit in red meat for causing atherosclerosis and increasing cardiovascular risk is high levels of saturated fat, and not carnitine, lecithin, and choline.